On November 25th, the

 It is true that Covid-19 has accelerated the decline in cash but millions of people still depend on it.
 Now, more than ever, they need the government to support them and ensure they are not an unintended casualty of 2020.

-David Fagleman is co-founder and Director at Enryo.
+David Fagleman is co-founder and Director of Enryo.